adobe-apiplatform/user-sync.py/docs/en/FAQ/index.md

 ###  Is there a local list of users created/updated (on the user sync side) in order to reduce Adobe server calls?

-User sync always queries the Adobe user management systems to get current information when it is run.
-There is an option available in User Sync release 2.2 or later to push updates to Adobe without regard to the current state of users in Adobe's user management system, which reduces information transfer.
+User sync always queries the Adobe user management systems to get current information when it is run, except as follows.
+There is an option available in User Sync release 2.2 or later to prevent this query and push updates to Adobe without regard to the current state of users in Adobe's user management system.
+If you can determine which users have changed in the local directory, and are confident that other users have not been altered on the Adobe side, this approach can shorten the run time (and network usage) of your sync jobs.

 ### Is the user sync tool limited to federated Ids or can any type of ID can be created?